apptentive-engineering/dockerfiles/README.md

 ## Troubleshooting

 This repository uses `make` as the build system.
 If you're not familiar with it, debugging what's happening behind the scenes can sometimes feel like dark magic.
-Without opening a too large can of worms, let's walk through some of the common issues I might expect one to encounter while developing within this repository.
+Without opening a large can of worms, let's walk through some of the common issues one might encounter while developing within this repository.

 ### A build command failed with: "manifest for XYZ not found"